mdimartino110/SMSO/README.md

 HOW TO USE FOR DEMOGRAPHIC INFORMATION:

 1. Download the CSV of student data from myschoolapp lists.
 The list that gives a proper export is named "Student Info for Demographic Upload".
 2. Open this CSV in Microsoft Excel.
+Click "Convert" when prompted with the option to get rid of leading zeros.
 Click "Save As" and save the spreadsheet as a Microsoft Excel file, WITHOUT MAKING ANY CHANGES.
 3. Run the SaintMarysSpreadsheetOrganizer.exe file.
 If Windows attempts to block the run, hit "More Info" and "Run Anyway".
 4. You will get a User Interface screen.
 Enter "1" into the text bar and click the button.
 	a.
 The first window is where you will input your STUDENT INFORMATION SHEET.